celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 ### eNodeURL

-An `eNodeURL` has the following format:
+An `eNodeURL` is a string specifyng the location of an eNode in the p2p network (//TODO add link to what an enode is?), and it has the following format:

 `enode://<hex node id>@<IP/hostname>:<tcp port>?discport=<udp discovery port>`